-It is a good idea to adjust the height of the tripod before attaching the fork arm and tube.
+It is a good idea to level the tripod by adjusting the height of the tripod legs before attaching the motorized base and tube.
 Minor adjustments can be made later.
 To adjust the height of the tripod legs:

-- Loosen the tripod leg locking bolt located on the side of each leg. - 2.
-Slide the inner portion of each leg down 6" to 8" inches. - Tighten the tripod locking bolts to hold each leg in place.
+- 1. Lift the tripod leg locking lever located on the side of each leg. - 2.
+Slide the inner portion of each leg down 6" to 8" inches. - 3.
+Adjust the tripod height until the base is visually level and press down the locking levers to secure into place.